To register to vote you must be …

 If you are temporarily outside the U.S., you may use a Federal Postcard Application (FPCA) form to register.
 The FPCA forms are distributed through U.S. embassies and military bases.
 A Michigan resident who moves and registers out of state may not re-register to vote in Michigan until he or she re-establishes residency here.

 To vote, simply appear at your assigned polling place on Election Day.
-The polls are open from 7 a.m. until 8 p.m.
+The polls are open from 7 a.m. to 8 p.m.

 Send the completed application to your city or township clerk for federal, state, city and township elections.

 Federal Postcard Application (FPCA) can also be used to apply for an absentee ballot if you are temporarily outside the U.S. The FPCA must be signed under oath unless you, your spouse or your parents are serving in the armed forces or Merchant Marines.